PRASAD005-BOT/22102A041122/README.md

-Stock Analysis and Calculator Project
-This project integrates a simple calculator and a stock market analysis tool featuring visualizations and API-based calculations.
+Please do install the nodemodules ...... and run to testStock Analysis and Calculator Project This project integrates a simple calculator and a stock market analysis tool featuring visualizations and API-based calculations.
 Screenshots & Features
 calculator